Perimenopause

 Also called: menopause transition, climacteric

 Perimenopause is the transition phase before menopause, when ovarian hormone levels start to fluctuate and decline.
-It typically begins in the early-to-mid 40s and can last 4 to 10 years.
+It typically begins in the mid-40s and lasts on average about 4 years, though it can range from 2 to 8 years.
 Menopause itself is the day a woman has gone 12 months without a period.
 Symptoms include hot flushes, sleep changes, mood shifts and, often under-discussed, gut changes.

 When it starts and how long it lasts

 The average UK woman starts perimenopause around age 45 and reaches menopause at 51.
 Some start earlier, in the late 30s or early 40s.
-The transition lasts an average of 7 years but ranges from 2 to 14.
+The transition lasts on average around 4 years but commonly ranges from 2 to 8 years.
 Early menopause (before 45) and premature ovarian insufficiency (before 40) are clinically distinct and need specialist input.

 What is happening hormonally